 In December 2018 we joined the Diocese of Norwich Education and Academies Trust (DNEAT) and became Brisley Church of England Primary Academy.

 In September 2019 Brisley Federated with Rudham and Weasenham Church of England Primary Academies.
 This 3 academy Federation is known as Hope Federation of Church of England Primary Academies.
-Mrs Allen is the Executive Headteacher with Mr Kerkham as Head of School for Brisley.
+Mr Kerkham is the Executive Deputy Headteacher at Brisley.

 We have three classes: Reception/Year 1 and Year 2 (Tawny Owls), Year 3 and Year 4 (Snowy Owls) and Year 5 and Year 6 (Barn Owls).